Remember what dating was like before Google? Neither do we.

-Where he works, what he looks like, even his Klout score are available to you at the click of a button before you meet him, thanks to Google.
+Where he works, what he looks like, even his credit score are available to you at the click of a button before you meet him, thanks to Google.
 Sure you can feel like a creep when you find yourself viewing his high school football stats or laughing at an article he wrote for his college newspaper, but doing a quick check at his search results can give you some insight into his interests and his past.

-Should you still Google stalk your love interest after you've hung out with him a few times?
-A new study from BrandYourself found that 43% of U.S. adults have searched potential dates, significant others, or exes.
+Should you still Google-stalk your love interest after you've hung out with him a few times?
+A study from BrandYourself found that 43 percent of U.S. adults have searched for potential dates, significant others, or exes.
 Even though so many of us are doing it, some see searching him online as a curse.

 I think of it as a necessity.
 After seeing my spring break fling's mugshot pop up on my screen, I will always vote yes to Google the guy you just met no matter how sweet he seemed.

 3. Your secrets are no longer only yours.

 The internet can make it feel like you're dating in a small town: Misconceptions and glimpses into the past are easy to come by.
 Not only can you see his opinions and whereabouts with a quick Google search, but he can also see yours.
 Things that used to be hidden in drawers or boxes under your bed are now out in the open.

 4. You can never lose contact with someone.

 Gmail, Gchat, and Google+ Hangouts let us communicate with the people in our lives all the time, which can be both good and bad.
 You can hear your guy laugh when he's on a different continent, but you can also get distracted by the stream of consciousness chats he sends you when you're at work.